In this Article

 There are some circumstances during early pregnancy when climbing stairs should be avoided:

 - If you have had miscarriages previously.
 If you were wondering if climbing stairs can cause miscarriage, there is a possibility of it happening if you have a history of miscarriages.
-The effort taken in climbing stairs during early pregnancy can put pressure on the foetus and cause a miscarriage.

 - If you experience bleeding or cramping